pizurny/ComfyUI-AV-Handles/README.md

 ## 🎯 What This Does

-Video diffusion models (AnimateDiff, etc.) often need a few frames to stabilize before producing quality output.
+Video diffusion models often need a few frames to stabilize before producing quality output.
 This node pack lets you:

 - **Add** repeated first frames as "handles" before your sequence
 - **Sync** audio silence to keep A/V perfectly aligned